Aleksa-237dp/Tetris-pygame/README.md

 > [!NOTE]
-> The game “Tetris” was created by Soviet engineer Alexei Pazhitnov in 1984.
+> The game "Tetris" was created by Soviet engineer Alexei Pazhitnov in 1984.
 He came up with this game while working on pattern recognition algorithms at the USSR Academy of Sciences.
-“Tetris” quickly became popular in the USSR and then conquered the world, becoming one of the best-selling video games in history.
+"Tetris" quickly became popular in the USSR and then conquered the world, becoming one of the best-selling video games in history.

-🎮 The game “Tetris” is a well-known arcade video game in which the player controls falling geometric pieces called “tetrominoes”, which are made up of four squares.
+🎮 The game "Tetris" is a well-known arcade video game in which the player controls falling geometric pieces called "tetrominoes", which are made up of four squares.

 📝 The rules are simple:
 The pieces fall from above, and the player can rotate them and move them left-right (using the keys).
 Lines filled with blocks disappear and the player gets points (+100).
 The game ends when the blocks reach the top of the playing field.